paneldata/soep-long/metadata/study.md

 of our SOEP data release.

-In the top-level (or root) directory of our data release, you will find all of the datasets provided up to now with SOEPlong (pl, ppfadl/ppathl, etc.) as well as all of the additional datasets formerly provided only in our classic “wide” format (biographical or spell data such as bioparen, artkalen, etc.).
+In the top-level (or root) directory of our data release, you will find all of the datasets provided up to now with SOEPlong (pl, ppathl [ppfadl], etc.) as well as all of the additional datasets formerly provided only as part of our classic “wide” format (biographical or spell data such as bioparen, artkalen, etc.).
-**All of the data in the main SOEP-Core study are therefore contained in the datasets in the top-level directory.**
+**All of the available information in the main SOEP-Core study are therefore contained in the datasets in the top-level directory (in long format).**

 Feedback from experienced and beginning users over the past several years shows that the “long” data offer significant advantages in ease of use,